 Red wine.
 Aged cheese.
 Citrus fruits.
 Sauerkraut.
 Bacon.
 These foods are frequently consumed by those on a healthy whole foods diet, and are often found in a variety of Paleo-friendly recipes and meal plans.
 Even conventional doctors frequently recommend including many of these seemingly unrelated foods daily as part of a healthy diet.
 After all, even a raw vegan probably wouldn’t argue against eating foods like oranges, spinach, or cinnamon.

-It may surprise you to learn that these and other popular foods are capable of causing numerous symptoms in certain people, including migraines, hives, anxiety, acid reflux, and nasal congestion, just to name a few.
+It may surprise you to learn that these and other popular foods are capable of causing numerous symptoms in certain people, including migraines, hives, anxiety, heartburn and GERD, and nasal congestion, just to name a few.
 If you’re experiencing strange reactions to certain foods that most would consider healthy, you may be suffering from a little known but not uncommon cause of food intolerance and disease: histamine intolerance.